SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 - DA Factory floor as gloomy after family is seperated-->

 ### Bottles Contain Emotions
-Right before the abuse, Rahel attempted to capture the final reminants of her positive emotion into a "bottle", BD smell of movies bottled up for memories.

 Immediatly, Fear was handed to Estha bottled in Two Bottles: